howsoai/howso-docs/source/user_guide/predictions.rst

 Step 4 - Create a Trainee and Train
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Next we will create a :class:`Trainee` and :meth:`~Trainee.train` based on data we have loaded into the dataframe from the vehicles.csv.
+Next we will create a :class:`Trainee` and :meth:`~Trainee.train` based on data we have loaded into the DataFrame from the vehicles.csv.

 .. code-block:: python